virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 Return a long value as the result of modulo division with the specified divisor.

 - long -> ModuloToLong(long: modulo) -> long

+## ModuloToShort

+Return a boolean value as the result of modulo division with the specified divisor.

+- long -> ModuloToShort(long: modulo) -> Short

 ## Mul